hyperledger/fabric-rfcs/text/0000-modular-crypto-service.md

 - Fabric uses hash function based on `crypto_config` section in organization/msp level (controlling feature samples: private data)
 - Fabric uses hash algorithm based on `HashingAlgorithm` value in channel level (controlling feature samples: block hash)

-Beside bccsp, a new X509 interface is introduced.
+To apply new crypto standards at bccsp:
+- As golang language, we have to rebuild the library as there no hot module adding or replacement way for golang.
+- New crypto standards implemented following bccsp is needed.
+So we need to adjust parts of bccsp for ex when a new X509 interface is introduced as much with national crypto standard or any new crypto standard.
 Rework of usage of `crypto/X509` includes making `crypto/X509` as an implementaion of new X509 interface.
+- The changes for the new crypto standards should be less impacts for fabric and in a configurable way if possible.

 This change should not impact Fabric usages if they are on default configuration.
 But it may impact on Fabric fork developers since we exposed more extensibility.